magentabusiness/magentabusiness.github.io/docs/trendz/guide/detect-anomalies-in-heat-pumps.md

 {% include images-gallery.html imageCollection="heatpumps-create-anomaly-alert" %}

 #### Send notification once alarm created
 Final step is to send notification to the maintenance team once alarm created.
-We will use ThingsBoard Rule Engine to send email notification to the maintenance team.
+We will use IoT Hub Rule Engine to send email notification to the maintenance team.
 If Alarm Rule in device profile raised an alarm, we can catch this event and add steps to send an email.

-* Open Root rule chain in ThingsBoard
+* Open Root rule chain in IoT Hub
 * add `toEmail` rule node after `Device profile` node and connect it with `Alarm Created` relation.
 * Open `toEmail` node settings and configure it to send email to the maintenance team.
   * From template - `info@testmail.org`